South Washington Street / US 81 and 17th Avenue South

 In essence, the entire ARROWHEAD CENTER mall could have fit inside the Kmart at SOUTH FORKS PLAZA with room to spare.
 If ARROWHEAD CENTER is to be considered the first enclosed shopping center in North Dakota, SOUTH FORKS PLAZA will qualify as the state's first regional-class, enclosed shopping center.

 The mall originally consisted of two sections, with their shopping concourses not connecting.
 Most stores had interior and exterior entries.
-Charter tenants included Del's Coffee Shop, Leonard's Barber Shop, Stonegate Pets, Kinney Shoes and a Merle Norman Cosmetic Studio.
+Early tenants included Del's Coffee Shop, Leonard's Barber Shop, Stonegate Pets, Kinney Shoes and a Merle Norman Cosmetic Studio.

 The complex was acquired by Denver's Century 21 Corporation in November 1969.
 They had plans to build a series of fully-enclosed, regional-class shopping hubs in the cities of Bismarck, Fargo, Grand Forks and Minot {North Dakota}, Aberdeen, Rapid City and Sioux Falls {South Dakota} and Fort Collins {Colorado}.
 Each of these eight complexes would be named CENTURY 21 MALL.